top of page

 About the author

-The methods we use as part of the main text book, Piano Fun, are revolutionary, Japanese-developed piano methods.
-ITO Yoshimoto, the author of this method is an Alexander-Technique licensed pianist and piano pedagogue.
-Her extensive study, including body mapping and neuroscience, led to a new way of teaching piano that cultivates little children's healthy musical growth with proper piano technique.
+MDA Piano Academy uses revolutionary, Japanese-developed piano methods for beginners, known as Piano Fun.
+The author of this method, ITO Yoshimi, is an Alexander-Technique licensed pianist and piano pedagogue.
+Her extensive research, which included body mapping and neuroscience, resulted in a novel method of teaching piano that promotes healthy musical development in young children through proper piano technique.

 Main feature of Piano Fun